ssnepenthe/metis/README.md

 add_action( 'plugins_loaded', function() {
 	$book = new PostType( 'book' );
-	$genre = new Taxonomy( 'genre', [ 'show_tagcloud' => true ] );
+	$genre = new Taxonomy( 'genre', [ 'show_tagcloud' => true ], 'genres' );

 	$book->add_taxonomy( $genre );
 	$book->init();
 } );
 ```

-Adding meta boxes is a little more involved...

-A new class which extends `\SSNepenthe\Metis\BaseMetaBox` should be created for each meta box.
+To add a metabox to the edit page for your post type, create a class which extends `\SSNepenthe\Metis\BaseMetaBox`.

-At a minimum, you need to supply an `$args` array which contains values for `id` and `title`, as well as a `render` method to print the meta box content.
+At a minimum, you need to supply a protected `$args` array which contains values for `id` and `title`, as well as a public `render` method to print the meta box content.

-If you wish for your meta box fields to be automatically registered, sanitized and saved, you must also supply a `$meta_keys` array with an entry that corresponds to the name attribute of each field you want to be automatically handled.
+Post meta can be automatically registered, sanitized and saved by supplying a protected `$meta_keys` array with an entry that corresponds to the name attribute of each field you want to be automatically handled.

 It might look something like this: